micromdm/nanomdm/docs/operations-guide.md

 Enables the authentication proxy and reverse proxies HTTP requests from the server's `/authproxy/` endpoint to this URL if the client provides the device's enrollment authentication.
 See below for more information.

+### -ua-zl-dc

+* reply with zero-length DigestChallenge for UserAuthenticate

+By default NanoMDM will response to the `UserAuthenticate` message with an HTTP 410 response effectively declining management of the MDM user.
+Enabling this option turns on the "zero-length" Digest Challenge mode where reply with an empty Digest Challenge to enable management each time a client enrolls.

 ## HTTP endpoints & APIs

 ### MDM